-This is the first of seven blog posts that are excerpted from my upcoming book, Steward Leader Meditations, which was released in June.
+This is the first of seven blog posts that are excerpted from my book, Steward Leader Meditations.
 It is my heartfelt prayer that this book of Scriptural texts, meditations, action steps and simple prayers will bless leaders on their journey toward kingdom faithfulness and effectiveness.

 Part 2 – Leaders: What Do You Fear Today?

 Part 3 – The Crucial Difference Between Producing and Bearing Fruit

 Part 4 – The Importance of Defining Success in Kingdom Terms

 Part 5 – Who Are You?